arthurmyr/silveract/README.md

 # Silver Act
-Webstart Project for Silver Act Company
+Webstart Project for the Silver Act Company